pivotal-cf/docs-build-service/README.md

 | `v0.0.4` | Tanzu Build Service 0.0.4  | https://docs.pivotal.io/build-service/0-0-4/ |
 | `v0.0.3` | Tanzu Build Service 0.0.3  | https://docs.pivotal.io/build-service/0-0-3/ |

+## Where is the book repository?

+The  book repo associated with this content repo is [**docs-book-buildservice**](https://github.com/pivotal-cf/docs-book-buildservice).

 ## Continuous Integration and Continuous Delivery

 We use Concourse pipelines to provide continuous integration and continuous delivery.
 Any change made to this repository